AlessandroStaffolani/rlq-scheduler/README.md

 Otherwise, if you plan to develop locally, you will need to install the requirements for all the components.

 ### Build and Publish docker images
+***

-Before deploying on Kubernates it is necessary to build and publish on the docker registry the images of the RLQ components.
+Before deploying on Kubernetes it is necessary to build and publish on the docker registry the images of the RLQ components.

 The folder `scripts` contains several scripts to help with this process, before utilizing those scripts you need to create the `scripts/.env` file with the information to connect to the docker registry (a sample file is provided at `scripts/.env.sample`).

-By lunching the `scripts/build-and-pull-all.sh` script all the required images will be built and published on the registry.
+By launching the `scripts/build-and-pull-all.sh` script all the required images will be built and published on the registry.

 ### Deploy

 #### Prepare the deployment
+***

-In the `kubernetes/rlq` folder it is necessary to create the Kubernates secret deployments used inside the Kubernates deployment to interact with the MongoDB, the S3 and the Docker registry instances.
+In the `kubernetes/rlq` folder it is necessary to create the Kubernetes secret deployments used inside the Kubernetes deployment to interact with the MongoDB, the S3 and the Docker registry instances.
 The folder already provides for the following sample files:

 - `kubernetes/rlq/docker-secret.yaml.sample`: for the docker registry